NHS-Transformation-Unit/AIDF/README.md

 <br/>

 ### `data`
 Where the extracted NHS Futures short form business case (SFBC) data will be saved for loading and processing.
+To run a simplified version of this tool, the user will only need to ensure that the processed SFBC and geospatial data files are in their respective folders.
+Data related to the raw SFBC and TU summary are archived in this latest iteration of the tool.

+The data files needed for the running of the tool are:

+1. `trust_msoa_lookup.xlsx` - a lookup table for linking NHS Trusts to Middle Layer Super Output Areas (MSOA) based on aggregated patient attendance from each MSOA.
+This data is accessible via the Office for Health Improvement and Disparities NHS Acute Hospital Trust Catchment Populations work available [here]([https://transform.england.nhs.uk/ai-lab/ai-lab-programmes/ai-in-imaging/ai-diagnostic-fund/](https://app.powerbi.com/view?r=eyJrIjoiODZmNGQ0YzItZDAwZi00MzFiLWE4NzAtMzVmNTUwMThmMTVlIiwidCI6ImVlNGUxNDk5LTRhMzUtNGIyZS1hZDQ3LTVmM2NmOWRlODY2NiIsImMiOjh9)).
+The file is located in `src > data > geospatial`.
+2. `MSOA shapefile` - a ShapeFile of each MSOA in the UK, available from the Office for National Statistics Open Geography Portal [here](https://geoportal.statistics.gov.uk/datasets/ons::msoa-2011-to-msoa-2021-to-local-authority-district-2022-lookup-for-england-and-wales/about)).
+3. `AIDF_Geo_Final.csv` - processed SFBC data are extracted and cleaned by the TU team from the raw SFBC files available on the NHS Futures site.
+The file is located in `src > data > processed SBFC`.
+Available upon request.

 ### `images`